GuilhermeTeixeira13/GuilhermeTeixeira13/README.md

 🔥 I enjoy playing games, reading books, making friends, and coding!

-- 📫 How to reach me:
+📫 How to reach me: guilhermeteixeira@ubi.pt

- EMAIL: guilhermeteixeira@ubi.pt

 <!--
 **GuilhermeTeixeira13/GuilhermeTeixeira13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.